Silmaen/DepManager/README.md

 Cross-compilation can be used by giving the tools at command
 line: `--cross-c <C_COMPILER> --cross-cxx <CXX_COMPILER> --cross-arch <TARGET_ARCH> --cross-os <TARGET_OS>`

+A defined toolset can be used by giving its name: `--toolset,-t <TOOLSET_NAME>`.

 It is also possible to give a remote name `-n <remote_name>` or set to default remote `-d`.
-This way, The builder will look into remote to see if an package already exists and pull it instead of building it.
+This way, The builder will look into remote to see if a package already exists and pull it instead of building it.
 Also, after a successful build, it will automatically push to the remote.
 Use either `--no-pull`and `--no-push` option to skip these steps.